 2. When does the option period start?

-3. Definiteness of terms (i.e., is option legally enforceable?)
+3. Definiteness of terms (i.e., is the publisher's option actually enforceable?)

 4. What type of option? (e.g., first look, matching, topping)